 Be kind to your online customers, just like you are to the ones at the counter.
 Just because you can’t see them face-to-face doesn’t mean an online shopper is worth less.

-You don’t have to reply to emails the very minute they enter your inbox.
-Online customers know that email is slower than a face-to-face conversation.
-But you should make an honest attempt to answer all inquiries within 1 business day.
+You don’t have to reply to emails the minute they hit your inbox.
+Online customers know that email is slower than a face-to-face conversation, but you should honestly attempt to answer all inquiries within one business day.

-At the same time… the faster you reply to questions, the more likely it is that YOU’LL get the sale.
+At the same time, the faster you reply to questions, the more likely you’ll get the sale.
 If you make an online shopper wait too long, they’ll probably take their question to one of your online parts competitors.

-Shipping costs are one of those necessary evils when it comes to selling online.
-Online shoppers know that not everyone can offer free shipping like Amazon does, but that doesn’t mean they like it.
+Shipping costs are one of those necessary evils when selling online.
+Online shoppers know that not everyone can offer free shipping as Amazon does, but that doesn’t mean they like it.

-Online part & accessory shoppers know that when it comes to auto parts, free shipping is rare.
-Parts are often heavy, oversized, odd-shaped… it raises the cost.
+Online part and accessory shoppers know that free shipping is rare for auto parts.
+Parts are often heavy, oversized, and odd-shaped… which raises the cost.